quantiacs/documentation/en/source/theory/theoretical_basis.md

 security last trades on a trading day.

-Algorithm results, calculated on historical data, are usually presented on an equity graph in order to understand the behaviour of the cumulative profit.
+Algorithm results, calculated on historical data, are usually presented on an equity graph to see the behaviour of the cumulative profit.
 In our platform, we set initial equity to 1, so it can be scaled easily.